• Home

 Background

-I currently work as a Data Analyst at the National marine Fisheries Service (NOAA Fisheries) and idependent contractor.
+I currently work as a Data Analyst at the National Marine Fisheries Service (NOAA Fisheries) and independent contractor.
 How did I get here?
 My journey in environmental data began at the University of California, Santa Cruz, where I earned a B.S. in Ecology and Evolutionary Biology and a B.A. in Environmental Studies.
-I held research technician positions studying aquatic insect and microbial communities across California, Puerto Rico, and Mexico.
+I held research technician positions studying human impacts on aquatic insect and microbial communities across California, Puerto Rico, and Mexico.

-I later moved to Mammoth Lakes, CA, to work as a Freshwater Ecologist at the Sierra Nevada Aquatic Research Center (SNARL), where I researched the long term ecological impacts of acid mine drainage on alpine stream ecosystems (and I may have had a bit too much fun romping around in the mountains when I wasn’t working).
+I later moved to Mammoth Lakes, CA, to work as a Freshwater Ecologist at the Sierra Nevada Aquatic Research Center (SNARL), where I researched the long term ecological impacts of mining pollution on alpine stream ecosystems.
+This was in effort to monitor post-remediation success according to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) or Superfund.

-Knowing I wanted to dive deeper into data, I pursued a Master’s in Environmental Science and Management at the Bren School at UC Santa Barbara, with a focus in Data Science.
-During this time, I served as a Data Manager on a project for NOAA modeling salmon restoration costs and worked as a Data Scientist Intern for The Nature Conservancy, studying potential invasive species on the Channel Islands.
-These experiences built the foundation for the data-driven career I’m lucky to have today.
+In 2022, I pursued a Master’s in Environmental Science and Management at the Bren School at UC Santa Barbara with a focus in Data Science.
+My goal was to learn more technical skills so that I could use them to guide and inform environmental policy.
+During this time, I served as a data manager on a project for NOAA modeling riparian habitat restoration costs and worked and interned with the Nature Conservancy studying potential invasive species on the Channel Islands.
+These experiences built the foundation for the career I’m lucky to have today.

 Current